Follow up survey for people with COVID-19

 Who is taking the initiative for this study?

-Researchers from Sciensano, the Belgian Institute of Health, led by Dr. Karin De Ridder and Dr. Rana Charafeddine from the lifestyle and chronic disease department.
+Researchers from Sciensano, the Belgian Institute of Health, led by Dr. Karin De Ridder and Dr. Rana Charafeddine from the lifestyle and chronic disease service.

 Questions or technical problems?

 If you would like additional information or if you experience a technical problem, contact us by e-mail or by phone (02/642 57 39).

 Protection of your data when participating?